 Looking forward to the new Council term, should the Council agree to continue with the existing arrangements as set out in the Council Constitution, then the decision making process requires a simple majority vote to do so.
-Issue to consider:

 • Do members wish to continue with existing governance arrangements ie traditional committee system?